opensecuritycompliance/opensecuritycompliance/MCP-DEPLOYMENT.md

 - ✅ Configuring MinIO storage credentials
 - ✅ Setting up all 7 required services
 - ✅ Starting the platform
+More details can be found in the Appendix below.

+For troubleshooting any issues you may encounter while running the script below, please refer to the **“Common Setup Issues and Solutions”** section in the Appendix.

 ```bash
 # Make the setup script executable